smayadev/django-url-shortener/README.md

 - Add API request rate limiting
 - Automatically load some starting captcha question and answers into the database
 - Document running tests with the new Docker setup
-- Automatically create a superuser based on .env variables
 - Docstrings where applicable